-In 2019, IU School of Medicine launched Scholarly Concentrations.
-To help students decide if a concentration topic is the right fit, concentration co-directors shared the inside scoop—from why they got involved in the concentration to how a specific topic can help students reach their goals.
+Since launched in 2019, IU School of Medicine’s Scholarly Concentrations Program has grown and evolved.
+To help students decide if a concentration topic is the right fit, concentration co-directors share the latest insights—from why they got involved in the concentration to how a specific topic can help students reach their goals.

 Tell us about your experience related to this concentration topic.